KenethGarcia/ClassiPyGRB/README.md

 ![](README_files/convergence_animation_pp_30.gif)

-As you can see, there is a clear dependence on $T_{90}$ duration and GRB position in the final plot (except for some GRBs, i. e.
+In this figure is a clear dependence on $T_{90}$ duration and GRB position in the final plot (except for some GRBs, i. e.
 GRB190718A).
-Additionally, we can see that after iteration 250, the scatter pattern converges so fast.
+Furthermore, we show that after iteration 250, the scatter pattern converges so fast.
 It is because (after this iteration) the TSNE instance in _scikit Learn_ updates the Kullback–Leibler divergence and `early_exaggeration` parameter.

-To do more complex analysis, we can highlight custom GRBs, see redshift dependence in marker size (however, there isn't much redshift info in Swift data), and configure the TSNE running instance.
+To do more complex analysis, we can highlight (label) custom GRBs, see redshift dependence in marker size (however, there isn't much redshift info in Swift data), and configure the TSNE running instance.
 For example, the tSNE convergence setting $215$ in _perplexity_, 'auto' in _learning_rate_, and 'cosine' as metric follows:

 ```python